 Oatland Island Wildlife Center of Savannah has a 1.75-mile long trail that meanders through lovely forests and wetlands to reach the various zoo-like animal habitats.
 These animals are unable to survive on their own in the wild and have often been traumatized, so observe them with peace and respect.
 Even without the animals, this place would still be worth visiting.
 Inside the Welcome Center, visitors will find a museum along with a number of animals and exhibits.

-- Makeup: The main trail includes asphalt, boardwalk and packed-dirt surfaces.
-A few feet of the trail just passed the alligator habitat is sandy; proceed over this transition gap from boardwalk to sand with caution.
+- Makeup: The main trail includes asphalt, boardwalk, and packed-dirt surfaces.
+A few feet of the trail just passed the alligator habitat is sandy; proceed over this transition gap from the boardwalk to sand with caution.
 In only a few places, the asphalt was a bit rocky and broken up in some areas.

 - Width & Cross-Slope: The main trail is about 5 feet wide with the occasional pull-out spot to stop and rest.
-Cross-slope is very minimal if present; the boardwalk in the marsh area has more obvious cross-slope due to nature’s wear and tear.
+Cross-slope is very minimal if present; the boardwalk in the marsh area has a more obvious cross-slope due to nature’s wear and tear.

 - Grade/Inclines: The main trail has been designed to be almost level; a few spots have a slight grade (3%-5%).
 Some ramps to view the animals were a couple of feet long at a slight grade, but the one for the bison was the only long ramp and included a resting pad in the middle.
-You still may be able to see the bison on the ground, but through a fence.
+You still may be able to see the bison on the ground but through a fence.

 - Animal Habitats: Most habitat exhibits have a viewing area, often shaded.
-The wolf viewing area is completely sheltered, and is the only one that requires going through a door, which may be too small for larger wheelchairs and scooters.
+The wolf viewing area is completely sheltered and is the only one that requires going through a door, which may be too small for larger wheelchairs and scooters.